HeckelRobert/contract-manufacturing-assistant/README.md

 Preparing a *Lohnfertigung* is repetitive and time-consuming.
 For each new inquiry an engineer must locate comparable past jobs, read drawings, work out manufacturing steps, and draft the technical content — often by digging through project folders and relying on memory.
 That work adds up across many inquiries and slows down quotation and technical review.

 Much of this can be automated: the app matches new inquiries to your catalog and drafts manufacturing steps and *Lohnfertigung* content from the best historical match.
-For AI-assisted matching and text generation, a **local model** (e.g. via [Ollama](https://ollama.com)) keeps customer data, drawings, and inquiry details **on your machine** — no cloud upload required.
-Hosted providers remain optional if you explicitly configure them.
+AI can run **locally on your PC**, so customer data, drawings, and inquiry details stay **on your machine** — no cloud upload required.
+Cloud-based AI remains optional if you prefer it.

 ## What is it?

-Contract manufacturing is a Windows desktop application for engineers.
+This repository ships a **Windows desktop prototype** for engineers — the fastest way to try the workflow on a pilot PC.
+The same capability can be delivered as a **web app or mobile app** when that fits your environment better.
+The software is structured so business logic stays separate from the user interface, which keeps it **easy to maintain, adapt, and extend** as your needs grow.

 It connects a new customer inquiry to your historical project catalog: you enter material, quantity, surface treatment, and a short description (or pull details from an email inbox), and the app searches past jobs for the best matches.

 For each match you get a similarity score, plain-language reasons, and direct access to project folders and drawing PDFs.
 The contract manufacturing workspace then suggests manufacturing steps and a *Lohnfertigung* draft you can review, edit, and copy into your existing process — cutting the manual rework that usually takes the most time.